Genetics Home › Seminars & Events

 If you are interested in receiving e-mail notices and reminders regarding seminars and events sponsored by the Department of Genetics, please SIGN UP HERE!

-The Department of Genetics hosts a different speaker every Monday of the academic year, with invitees ranging from postdoctoral researchers
+and Developmental Biology, the Epigenetics program, and the Institute for Regenerative Medicine.
+One department hosts a different speaker every Monday of the academic year, with invitees ranging from postdoctoral researchers

 to prominent scientists presenting a broad array of current, genetics-related research.
-Our series is cosponsored with the Department of Cell
+We encourage all interested faculty, students and staff to attend.

 Frontiers in Genetics lectures are part of the Genetics Seminar Series and are organized by graduate students in the Genetics and Gene Regulation programs.
 These seminars provide students with the opportunity to invite scientists working on relevant research that interests them such as: development, gene regulation, cell cycle and genomics.
 A lecturer's visit consists of a formal seminar and meetings with faculty and senior graduate students to discuss their research projects.

-In the Fall of 1999, the Department of Genetics established the Postdoctoral Fellow and Graduate Student Research Talks in hopes of encouraging the exchange of scientific information between laboratories within the department.
+In 1999, the Department of Genetics established the Postdoctoral Fellow and Graduate Student Research Talks in hopes of encouraging the exchange of scientific information between laboratories within the department.
 The series features weekly research presentations from two individual lab members, typically working in different labs.
 Each talk runs about 30 minutes and includes: general background, research data and conclusions, followed by a brief question and open discussion period.
 While the talks were originally designed for lab interaction within Genetics, we encourage anyone interested from Penn's scientific community to attend.

 This lectureship was established in 1985 and brings a distinguished geneticist to the School of Medicine each Spring.
 Dr. Stanley N. Cohen, a 1960 School of Medicine graduate and current Professor of Genetics at Stanford University, endowed the Lectureship.
 Dr. Cohen established the annual event as a memorial to his father, Bernard Cohen (1905-1974), to honor his lifelong interest in science.
 The Lectureship is designed to further the interaction of students and faculty and to promote interest in genetics at Penn.